180°C = Gas Mark 4: Your Complete Celsius to Gas Mark Guide

 What is 180°C in gas mark?

 180°C = Gas Mark 4.
-This is the most common baking temperature, perfect for cakes, cookies, and general baking.
-For fan ovens, use 160°C.
+This is the most common baking temperature, perfect for cakes, cookies, muffins, and general baking.
+It's also equivalent to 350°F.

 Do I need to adjust for fan ovens?